MileHacker Logo

 Thoroughly wash all fresh fruits and vegetables with purified water before consumption.

-• Peel fruits when possible.
+• Peel fruits where you can.

 • Avoid salads washed in questionable water.